top of page

 • support with physical or personal care

 Social development is a key part of a child’s education journey and is particularly essential for autistic children.
-The government website suggests the following support options for children who are eligible to access SEN support which have a social development option:
+The government website suggests the following support options for children who are eligible to access SEN support and have a social development difficulty:

 • help to communicate with other children